eugenekolo/github-scripts/README.md

 ## JavaScript

+- [eslint-plugin-apklab-frida](https://github.com/avast/eslint-plugin-apklab-frida) - ESLint plugin & config for the Frida scripts used in the apklab.io platform.
 - [frida-scripts](https://github.com/secRet-re/frida-scripts) - A collection of secRet frida scripts
 - [1on1-questions](https://github.com/VGraupera/1on1-questions) - Mega list of 1 on 1 meeting questions compiled from a variety to sources
 - [letsgetpersonal](https://github.com/nhmood/letsgetpersonal) - A simple Chrome Extension to move the "Personal Life" section on Wikipedia pages up to the top.